theSaneHatter/the-chatroom/README.md

 ## structure--how this thing is setup :
 ### frontend :
-#### sending :
+#### sending messages :
 - website gets message from user
 - sends message via post request
-#### receving :
+#### receving messages :
 - website connects to server via websocket asap
 - when there are new messages, websocket sends 'em and website displays 'em
 ### backend :
 - flask for managing web coms
-- when receve message via post request, broadcasts the message to all connected clients via sockets
+- when receve message via post request, flask (using flask socketio) broadcasts the message to all connected clients via sockets
-- *note: the client who is the sender gets the message also, and uses this feture to varaify that their message was sent*
+> *note: the client who is the sender gets the message also, and uses this feture to varaify that their message was sent*
-- *note: there is stuff added to the message oc eg uid*
+> *note: there is stuff added to the message oc eg uid*

 ## todo :
 ### web-ui :